happybob007/samples/python/HelloSmartsheet/README.md

 	import urllib2

 This is the default HTTP client for Python.
-It was chosen for it's ubiquity across platforms.
+It was chosen for its ubiquity across platforms.
 When building a larger app in Python that makes HTTP calls, I recommend using a library that will do caching and compression. <a href = "https://code.google.com/p/httplib2/"> Httplib2 </a> is a great option for this.

 	import json